reimagined/hacker-news-resolve/README.md

 export const cookieMaxAge = 1000 * 60 * 60 * 24 * 365
 ```

-Sign a user by [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken) and pass it to the request cookies.
+Generate a token using the [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken) library and pass it to request cookies.

 ```js
 // ./server/extendExpress.js